7 Alabama Beaches We Can’t Get Enough Of

 Gulf State Park Pavilion Beach Area

-• Sand: White powdery sand, soft on the feet.
+Sand: There is white powdery sand that is soft on the feet.

-• Parking: Pay to park, large parking lot.
+Parking: Pay to park.
+There is a large parking lot.

 romar-beach-alabama